About > Selected Interviews

 Tracy DiTolla: When did you first decide that you wanted to be an artist?
 Was there a specific clarifying moment for you?

 Ken Weathersby: In high school I was hanging around with people in rock bands.
 I was interested in drawing, writing and music, most excited by doing creative things.
 By my first year of college I was depressed and desperate because I didn’t have a sense of what to do with myself in the future.
 Becoming an artist wasn’t particularly visible as a path.
 I couldn’t see any path that interested me.
 In retrospect I understand that growing up in the south, in Mississippi, gave me limited exposure to cultural possibilities.
 At the University of Southern Mississippi I eventually took some studio classes from a professor who told me I had a “damn gift” for art.
 He also challenged me with an ultimatum: that I should either get serious about art (I was just drifting) or get the hell out of his class.
 That was a turning point.
 I didn’t get the hell out.
 Instead I got really involved with painting.
 After college I went on to graduate school for painting at Cranbrook in Detroit.
 After completing my MFA I moved back to Mississippi briefly, but after a couple of months I packed up and moved straight to New York City.
+TD: You often cut out or cover certain parts of images or of the canvas.
+What leads to your decision to take things away and replace them with other images or materials or geometric designs?

 KW: I want to make a thing that does something particular and specific in relation to your act of looking at it.
 The way the parts of the painting are arranged might deny you full access to what one would assume is made to be seen, like when the painted face of the canvas is hidden.
 Maybe a painting is foregrounding something that is normally just a non-visual support, like the wooden stretcher or staples.
 It could be transposing its parts in a way that presents like a puzzle, or messing up your perception of a pattern with slight displacements, like a grain of sand in an oyster.
 Generally each painting is doing something different.
 For a number of years, I was doing this in a visual language that was geometrical, abstract and material, but excluded representation.
 Occasionally I borrowed human shapes from sculptures or paintings from art history, but they would be barely recognizable as figures the way I used them, just contours filled in with painted pattern.
 More recently, though, I’ve been introducing collaged images into that situation.
 Usually they are photos of heads or figures from ancient sculpture.
 The presence of these entities speaks to the act of looking in different ways.
 They can become a kind of proxy for the viewer, reacting to some abstract thing within the painting which they connect to with their gaze.
 So they model or re-enact our encounter with the painting itself.
 Or sometimes they are bursting into the middle of an abstract painting, as if they had opened the wrong door by mistake.
 It’s another angle on the idea of an encounter.
 The through-line in all of it is looking at an unknown thing or situation and pointing to the space of not knowing.
+TD: The painting, 256 (girl swimmer), seems to be a good example of your recent practice.
+Can you talk a little about this piece?

 KW: The two collage elements are photo illustrations that I found in old books.
 The one on the right is the image of a girl resting near the water and looking off toward the center of the painting, where there is an oval of abstract pattern painted in contrasting colors.
 Below the photo you can read part of the caption, which identifies her as a “girl diver”.
 I changed the description a little to “girl swimmer” in my title.
 On the opposite side of the painting, mirroring her position is a photo of a classical sculpture.
 Its head is missing, but the body is at the exact same scale and in the exact same posture as the girl.
 It is a mirror image of the girl, but it is a boy.
 It too would be looking toward the abstract form in the middle of the painting, but it lacks a head, and therefore can’t look.
+TD: What is the reason for the titles of all your works being numbered?

 KW: I title them with numbers as a practical way of keeping track of them.
 It distinguishes them from one another and the numbers represent the order in which they were made, so I can know chronology.
 I tend to avoid more evocative titles because I want to leave people’s responses more open-ended.
 I don’t want to over-direct interpretation, which, for better or worse, is up to the viewer.
 I sometimes add in a parenthetical title, if one emerges organically while I’m working.
 If I want to add one of these titles to the number on a piece, but think it would be too much, I will compromise by reducing that part to just initials, a kind of code.